aw7855689/btcbamjs-wallet/README.md

 ## Install

 ```
-yarn add bamswapjs-wallet
+yarn add btcbamjs-wallet
 ```

 ## Running Tests

-The bamswapjs-wallet depends on a number of external services.
+The btcbamjs-wallet depends on a number of external services.
 To run the unit tests, you'll need to start the services using [docker-compose](https://docs.docker.com/compose/install/).

 ```
 npm run start-services